-To register for a direct account with the school lunch program, click on the register button and follow the steps on screen.
+To register for a direct account with the school lunch program, click on the register button and follow the steps on the screen.
 Once your information is entered, you will be sent a link to your email.
-By following the link, you can setup a password and finish the account creation.
+By following the link, you can set up a password and finish the account creation.

 You were emailed your child's ID number on 9/8/21 by mmccaslin.

 $5.50 for Toddler, PS, PK, K, and Grades 1 - 3;

 Meals include the main entrée for the day, side, fresh vegetable, fruit, and choice of water, juice, or milk

 - Pizza $3.95